dhax/go-base/README.md

 ### Using Docker Compose

 - First start the database only: `docker compose up -d postgres`
-- Once initialize the database by running all migrations in database/migrate folder: `docker compose exec server ./main migrate`
+- Once initialize the database by running all migrations in database/migrate folder: `docker compose run server ./main migrate`
-- Start the api server: `docker compose up server`
+- Start the api server: `docker compose up`

 ## API Routes